INSIDE: The 20 Best White Christmas destinations for families to put on the Christmas bucket list.

 These days, with climates rising worldwide, there’s no guarantees for a snowed in Christmas, even in Northern Europe.

-But these places are your best bet if you want a YES answer to the question, “Will it snow for Christmas?”
+But these are the best places to spend a White Christmas if you want a YES answer to the question, “Will it snow for Christmas?”

 We’ve included ideas of things to do in each place that make it the Best Christmas Vacations for families.